 Google: If your organization uses Google applications, you can enable Tableau Online to use Google accounts for single sign-on (SSO) via OpenID Connect.
 When you enable Google authentication, users are directed to the Google sign-in page to enter their credentials, which are stored by Google.

-SAML: If your organization uses single sign-on (SSO), you can enable SAML authentication to include Tableau Online in your SSO environment.
+SAML: Another way to use SSO is through SAML.
 To do this, you use a third-party identity provider (IdP), and configure the site to establish a trust relationship with the IdP.
 When you enable SAML, users are directed to the IdP’s sign-in page, where they enter their SSO credentials, already stored with the IdP.

 If you enable Google or SAML authentication on your site, you can select which users you want to sign in using external credentials, and which to use Tableau credentials.
 You can allow TableauID and one external provider on a site, but each user must be set to use one or the other type.
 You can configure user authentication options on the Users page.